wolfgames/phenotypes/slpn_to_json_following_tree_prompt.md

   };
 }

+PROCEDURE EXPAND_TEXT_AS_ADA(COMPACT_TEXT: STRING, TOT_GUIDANCE: OBJECT): STRING {
--- New procedure to handle text expansion for ADA PROCEDURE EXPAND_TEXT_AS_ADA(COMPACT_TEXT: STRING): STRING {
+  -- This procedure rewrites compact notation text into narrative text for ADA bot messages.
+  -- It MUST prioritize guidance found in the Tree-of-Thought (TOT) plan for the specific passage.

+  -- 1. Check the TOT_GUIDANCE for a specific 'Expanded:' text entry that matches the COMPACT_TEXT.
+  --    If an exact match is found, use THAT EXACT TEXT as the output.
+This is the highest priority.
+  --    (Implementation note: This requires linking the compact text input to the specific TOT entry.
+  --     Assume for now that the parsing process provides this link, or look for the compact text --     within the TOT's 'BOT:lin' and use the corresponding 'Expanded:' text if present in that entry's notes.)

+  VAR SPECIFIC_EXPANSION_FOUND = LOOKUP_SPECIFIC_TOT_EXPANSION(COMPACT_TEXT, TOT_GUIDANCE);
+  IF SPECIFIC_EXPANSION_FOUND IS NOT NULL THEN {
+    LOG_INFO("Found specific TOT expansion for '" + COMPACT_TEXT + "'.
+Using exact text.");
+    RETURN SPECIFIC_EXPANSION_FOUND;
+  }

+  -- 2. If no specific 'Expanded:' text is found for this exact line, look for general 'ADA Text Guidelines' --    or 'personality style' guidance provided in the TOT for the current passage or chunk.
+  --    Apply this style or tone while rewriting the compact text's meaning from ADA's perspective.

+  VAR TOT_STYLE_GUIDANCE = LOOKUP_TOT_STYLE_GUIDANCE(TOT_GUIDANCE);
+  IF TOT_STYLE_GUIDANCE IS NOT NULL THEN {
+    LOG_INFO("Found general TOT style guidance.
+Applying style: " + TOT_STYLE_GUIDANCE);
-  -- Based on ADA_PERSONA, REWRITE the compact text into conversational AI guidance.
+    -- REWRITE the compact text based on its meaning, the general ADA_PERSONA, AND the specific TOT_STYLE_GUIDANCE.
+    -- The TOT style should influence the tone, phrasing, and vocabulary more heavily than the general persona for this text.
+    RETURN REWRITE_TEXT_IN_ADA_VOICE_WITH_STYLE(COMPACT_TEXT, ADA_PERSONA, TOT_STYLE_GUIDANCE); -- Placeholder
+  }

-  -- DO NOT simply prepend text.
-Instead, use the meaning of the compact text and the ADA_PERSONA definition -- to generate a helpful, clear, and conversational message from ADA's perspective.
+  -- 3. If no specific 'Expanded:' text or general style guidance is found in the TOT for this text/passage, --    FALLBACK to using the general ADA_PERSONA definition to rewrite the compact text's meaning --    into a helpful, clear, and conversational message.

+  LOG_INFO("No specific TOT guidance found.
+Falling back to general ADA persona.");
+  -- REWRITE the compact text based on its meaning and the general ADA_PERSONA.
+  RETURN REWRITE_TEXT_IN_ADA_VOICE_DEFAULT(COMPACT_TEXT, ADA_PERSONA); -- Placeholder

-  -- IMPORTANT: Use the personality style provided in the tree-of-thought plan for all text expansion -- Example 1: COMPACT_TEXT="summary evidence gathered aspects" -> OUTPUT="Okay, let's review what we've uncovered so far.
+  -- Example 1: COMPACT_TEXT="summary evidence gathered aspects" -> OUTPUT="Okay, let's review what we've uncovered so far.
 I've compiled a summary of the evidence gathered and the key aspects we've confirmed."
+(This would likely fall under fallback or general style guidance)
   -- Example 2: COMPACT_TEXT="accuse luna present evidence wrong" -> OUTPUT="You've chosen to accuse Luna.
 Based on the evidence compiled, that accusation appears incorrect.
-Let's analyze why..." (or similar game over/feedback text)
+Let's analyze why..."
+(Fallback/General)
   -- Example 3: COMPACT_TEXT="review evidence suspect profiles" -> OUTPUT="Alright, let's dive into the case files.
 We can review the evidence collected or take a look at the suspect profiles I've prepared."
+(Fallback/General)
   -- Example 4: COMPACT_TEXT="time make accusation who" -> OUTPUT="We've reached a critical point.
 Based on our investigation, it's time to make an accusation.
 Who do you believe is responsible?"
-  -- Apply logic to rewrite common compact phrases based on ADA's role.
-  RETURN REWRITE_TEXT_IN_ADA_VOICE(COMPACT_TEXT); -- Placeholder for the actual rewriting logic }
+(Fallback/General)
+  -- Example from TOT (INTRO_SEQUENCE_0): COMPACT_TEXT="[SEE:...] | [FEEL:...] | [DO:...] " -> OUTPUT="Gala's over.
+Champagne dreams turned to crimson nightmares.
+Look closer...
+Something broke more than glass tonight."
+(This would be covered by step 1 - using the exact 'Expanded:' text)

+  -- Note: The placeholder functions LIKE_THIS() represent internal logic for text generation }

+-- Placeholder functions for text rewriting logic (details abstracted) PROCEDURE LOOKUP_SPECIFIC_TOT_EXPANSION(COMPACT_TEXT, TOT_GUIDANCE): STRING; -- Looks up specific 'Expanded:' text for a given compact line in TOT_GUIDANCE
+PROCEDURE LOOKUP_TOT_STYLE_GUIDANCE(TOT_GUIDANCE): STRING; -- Looks up general style guidelines in TOT_GUIDANCE PROCEDURE REWRITE_TEXT_IN_ADA_VOICE_WITH_STYLE(COMPACT_TEXT, ADA_PERSONA, STYLE): STRING; -- Rewrites text using meaning, persona, and specific style
+PROCEDURE REWRITE_TEXT_IN_ADA_VOICE_DEFAULT(COMPACT_TEXT, ADA_PERSONA): STRING; -- Rewrites text using meaning and default persona

 -- New procedure to extract all evidence UIDs from the evidence array PROCEDURE EXTRACT_ALL_EVIDENCE_UIDS(EVIDENCE_ARRAY: ARRAY<EVIDENCE_OBJECT>, EVIDENCE_UIDS: SET<STRING>) {